neutralinojs/gsoc2026/README.md

 We don't discourage using AI-powered programming tools.
 If you prefer, you can use AI tools during code contributions, but make sure to carefully review AI-generated code snippets manually before submitting them in pull requests for review.
 However, we strongly recommend avoiding the following activities with AI:

-- Don't automate the whole programming task with AI &mdash; code productivity with AI-powered suggestions instead
+- Don't automate the whole programming task with AI &mdash; code productively with AI-powered suggestions instead
 - Don't generate verbose, artificial pull request descriptions with AI &mdash; write a concise message yourself
 - Don't ask design decisions from AI agents &mdash; study the codebase yourself